 Since there are numerous critical illness policies to choose from, you’ll want to carefully review each one to determine which is most suitable for you and your loved ones.

-It’s important to note that pre-existing conditions generally aren’t covered, and medical underwriting is used to determine an applicant’s eligibility for coverage.3
+It’s important to note that pre-existing conditions generally aren’t covered, and medical underwriting is used to determine an applicant’s eligibility for coverage.

 As with any type of insurance, there can be drawbacks as well, so it’s beneficial to discuss your needs with your insurance company or a licensed insurance agent before making a final decision.

-It is important to note critical illness insurance cannot be a substitute or alternative to comprehensive major medical coverage, such as an ACA policy.
+It is important to note critical illness insurance cannot be a substitute or alternative to comprehensive major medical coverage.

 Would your major medical plan cover all your expenses if you became critically ill?